 Students in the cafeteria shall maintain order without pushing, shoving or running.
-Chairs are not to be moved, with six (6) chairs per table.
 Throwing of food or other objects and other misbehavior is prohibited.
 Food shall not be taken from the cafeteria to be eaten in other parts of the building, unless instructed by a teacher or principal.
 When finished with lunch, the student is to deposit all trash into wastebaskets, return trays, utensils, and dishes to the proper area, and leave tables and the floor in a clean condition.
 Students shall not leave the cafeteria without permission from a supervising adult.